Sheet Pan Shrimp Boil

 • Make the seasoning mixture.
 In a small bowl, combine the salt, pepper, paprika, cayenne pepper, onion powder, and oregano.
 Set aside.

-• Dry and season the shrimp.
-Pat the shrimp with a paper towel to absorb any excess moisture, then place the shrimp in a bowl and add 1 tablespoon of olive oil and 1 teaspoon from the spice mix.
-Toss until evenly coated and set aside.
+• Season the shrimp.
+Pat the shrimp with a paper towel to absorb any excess moisture, then toss with olive oil and some of the spice mix.

-• Prepare the vegetables and sausage.
-Place the corn on the cob, potatoes, and smoked sausage on a large sheet pan and evenly distribute 2 tablespoons of olive oil over the contents.
-Then gently mix together until well coated.
+• Start the sheet pan bake.
+Place the corn on the cob, potatoes, and smoked sausage on a large sheet pan and coat with olive oil.
 Sprinkle the remaining spice mix on top.

-• Bake the vegetables, then add the shrimp.
-Place the sheet pan in the oven and bake at 400*F for 20 minutes.
-Remove the baking sheet from the oven and stir, then add the shrimp.
-Bake for an additional 5-8 minutes, or until the shrimp is pink and fully cooked.
+• Bake in the oven.
+Place the sheet pan in the oven and bake for 20 minutes, then add the shrimp and bake for an additional 5-8 minutes, or until the shrimp is pink and fully cooked.

 • Serve.
 Garnish with lemon wedges and parsley, serve warm.